 If DiskWarrior repairs a serious error (see "Review DiskWarrior's report" below), it typically has also resolved the problem(s) that prompted you to run it.

-Even if DiskWarrior finds no serious errors, it's helpful to know hard drive corruption is not the source of any problems.
+Even if DiskWarrior finds no serious errors, it's helpful to know hard drive corruption is not the source of any current problems.

 If you're reading this on the Mac that's about to run DiskWarrior, print the PDF version of this page to have it handy while DiskWarrior is repairing your drive.